 11. Sella del Diavolo (Saddle of the Devil)

-From Poetto beach, on your right you will see a beautiful rocky mountain.
+From Poetto beach, on your right, you will see a beautiful rocky mountain.
 It bears an unusual name, Sella del Diavolo, Saddle of the Devil, but the magnificent views over the sea to be enjoyed from its hilltop totally earned it the status of one of the best things to do in Cagliari.

-If you are a brave mountain-bike rider or even if you are only looking for a quiet hike, head to Sella del Diavolo early morning (especially in summer as temperatures can become stifling hot) and enjoy the breathtaking views on the bay.
-If you are traveling with your family, do take your kids with you, the route uphill is not difficult and green signs mark it all along the way.
+If you are a brave mountain-bike rider or even if you are only looking for a quiet hike, head to Sella del Diavolo early morning (especially in summer as temperatures can become stifling hot) and enjoy the breathtaking views of the bay.
+If you are travelling with your family, do take your kids with you, the route uphill is not difficult and green signs mark it all along the way.
 I recommend you wear your comfortable shoes and clothes.

-It is only 10-15 minutes ride from the city center, Via Roma by bus.
-Get off at the last stop of bus number 5 which is 10 minutes away from the beginning of hike.
+It is only 10-15 minutes ride from the city centre, Via Roma by bus.
+Get off at the last stop of bus number 5 which is 10 minutes away from the beginning of the hike.
 On weekends you can take the 5/11 which goes all the way to the parking area at the entrance of the route.
 Before you get to the mountain you will see signs of the local military base of Calamosca, make sure you don’t trespass.
 Not suitable for people with physical disabilities.

 12. Monte Urpinu

-A green and relaxing oasis in the heart of the city is Monte Urpinu urban park, one of the best things to do in Cagliari.
+A green and relaxing oasis in the heart of the city is Monte Urpinu urban park, one of the best places to visit in Cagliari.
 A thick pine grove, Monte Urpinu park is the best place to take a break from the hustle and bustle of city life, enjoy the nature and the many animals that live there, from colonies of cats, peacocks, gooses, chicken, ducks, rabbits, blackbirds, robin redbreast, goldfinch, kestrel and other species of birds.

-From the park you can enjoy a view of the pink flamingos of Parco Molentargius, Poetto beach, Sella del Diavolo and Golfo degli Angeli bay, while from nearby Viale Europa you have a view of San Michele castle and the old city.
+From the park, you can enjoy a view of the pink flamingos of Parco Molentargius, Poetto beach, Sella del Diavolo and Golfo degli Angeli bay, while from nearby Viale Europa you have a view of San Michele castle and the old city.

 With a bar and a kiosk, here you can even stop for a quick lunch.
 There is an area dedicated to children (paid entrance), one of 15,000 square meters for dogs and a lake.